UBC-STAT/stat-450/docs/syllabus-page.md

 ### Course Structure

-#### Lectures

 #### Labs

-- **Labs will start the second week of class**
+- Labs will start in the first week of class.
-- We will use R in this course.
-We also encourage the installation of RStudio (an Integrated Development Environment for R).
+- We will use RStudio in this course.
 - You must attend the lab section.
 It is a crucial component of this course.

 ### Textbook